Share your love

 with Zend OPcache v8.1.1, Copyright (c), by Zend Technologies

-After you have finished with installing LAMP stack on Rocky Linux 9, you can test your PHP from your web server.
+After you have finished installing the LAMP stack on Rocky Linux 9, you can test your PHP on your web server.
 To do this, create and open a smile PHP file with your favorite text editor, here we use vi:

 sudo vi /var/www/html/info.php